Return to top

 This casserole stands on its own, but I personally love pairing it with some crusty bread and salad as a side dish.
 Here are a few more of my favorite serving suggestions:

-To Store In The Fridge: After the leftover spaghetti squash casserole has cooled to room temperature you can cover tightly with plastic wrap or foil and enjoy it as leftovers the next day.
+Refrigeration: After the leftover spaghetti squash casserole has cooled to room temperature, I cover it tightly with plastic wrap or foil and enjoy it as leftovers the next day.
 It will keep for about 2-3 days.

 ❓Recipe FAQs